azadbolour/boardgame/haskell-server/README.md

   given time.
 Default 100 for version 0.1.
 Additional games cannot be started once this limit is reached, that is, until some existing games end or are timed out.

+- `DbConfig` The configuration of the database.
+See the config.yml file for details.
+  Sample config files for postgres and sqlite are also provided under the test-data directory.